riccardolace/vhdl_toolbox/math/README.md

 ## Square Root

 **Filename** - `cordic_sqrt.vhd`
-The block allows you to implement a square root block based on the Cordic algorithm.
+The block allows you to implement a square root function based on the CORDIC algorithm.

 ## Rounding